Skip to content

 Which hair transplant method is the best?

-In 2022, the majority of the hair restoration clinics lean towards three advanced variations of FUE surgeries to be the best method: Sapphire FUE, Direct Hair Implantation, and ARTAS Robotic Hair Transplant surgeries.
+In 2024, the majority of hair restoration clinics lean towards three advanced variations of FUE surgery as the best method: Sapphire FUE, Direct Hair Implantation, and ARTAS Robotic Hair Transplant surgeries.

 Is DHI more expensive than FUE?